mamacdon/orion-s3/README.md

 Security
 --------
+The first time you use the plugin, it prompts for 3 pieces of information:
+* A passphrase.
+* Your AWS **Access Key**.
+* Your AWS **Secret Access Key**.

-The plugin prompts for your AWS **Access Key** and **Secret Access Key**.
-These are used to sign requests to the AWS API.
-The Secret Access Key is *not* transmitted over the wire.
-However, it is stored in your browser's [localStorage](https://developer.mozilla.org/en/DOM/Storage#localStorage) for the **s3.amazonaws.com** domain, which is an obvious security risk.
+The AWS keys are used to sign requests to the S3 REST API.
+Your Secret Access Key is *never* transmitted over the wire.
+However, both keys are encrypted and kept in your browser's [localStorage](https://developer.mozilla.org/en/DOM/Storage#localStorage) for the **s3.amazonaws.com** domain.
+This saves you from having to type in your keys every time the plugin loads.

+The passphrase is kept in temporary [sessionStorage](https://developer.mozilla.org/en/DOM/Storage#sessionStorage), so you'll have to re-enter it when opening a new window or after closing the browser.

 Please consider the security implications of using this plugin, and examine its source code to your satisfaction before using.
 Never type or paste your secret key into a web page that you do not control.
 Never install a plugin